alwz1/disaster_response_pipelines/README.md

 The overall accuracy of the model is about 95%.
 However accuracy alone can be misleading since most of the classes are highly imbalance as can be seen in the category 'water', for example.
-Reducing false negatives or increasing
+Reducing false negatives or increasing recall is important in indentifying those in needs of assistance during disaster events.

 #### App
 A web app is developed where an emergency worker can input a new message and get classification results in several categories.